Suicide Prevention and Hope in Crisis

 A Message From Lonestar 24 HR ER

 Your life matters.
-Your pain is real—but so is hope.
-Reaching out is not weakness—it’s the first step toward healing.
+Your pain is real, but so is hope.
+Reaching out is not weakness; it’s the first step toward healing.

-and every day of the year.
+At Lonestar 24 HR ER in New Braunfels, we stand with you this Suicide Awareness Month and every day of the year.
 If you or someone you love is struggling, please don’t wait.
 Walk in any time, day or night.
 We are here for you.

 Author: Jennifer Heifner MA LPC-Supervisor